 Language of Materials

-Correspondence from Thomas F. Anderson to his sister, Regina Anderson, during the Second World War.
+This collection contains one correspondence from Thomas F. Anderson to his sister Regina Anderson during the Second World War.

 Immediate Source of Acquisition

 Gift of John W. Carson, who purchased the letter from an unspecified vendor